Pritam20022002/C-Project/README.md

 This is a simple C project done using File handling.
-In this project a user can create his account and can deposite or withdraw money whenever it is reqired.
-User can also check balance and can delete an account when needed.
+In this project user have to add 10-digit mobile number and 8-Digit password in order to create an account and have to provide the same while checking balance or deleting that particular account when needed.